The Xometry app works best with JavaScript enabled!

 The spindle is the primary component that holds and rotates the cutting tool.
 It is responsible for material removal during milling.
 The machine table is where the work is secured.
 On basic machines, it can be moved on three axes but not rotated or angled.
 On more complex machines, the work-holding apparatus can include manual adjustment (a rotary table) or full rotational powered-axis motility (on a 5+ axis CNC machining center).

 Milling machines use various cutting tools, such as end mills and face mills, which can be applied using an angular preset of the spindle axis, and an adjustment of the workpiece angle by various means.
-However, special angled cutters can also be employed to deliver angular offset cuts, alone or in combination with other machine capabilities.
+However, special angled cutters can also be employed to deliver angular offset cuts alone or in combination with other machine capabilities.
 More advanced machines are equipped with computer numerical control (CNC) systems that allow for automated and programmable machining operations.
-Various degrees of freedom can be dynamically adjusted as cutting proceeds, allowing greater toolpath efficiency and fewer tool changes for complex outcomes.
-Various work-holding devices, such as: vises, clamps, and custom fixtures can be employed to hold workpieces in appropriately angled modes, to allow vertical cutters to extract angled faces.
+Different degrees of freedom can be dynamically adjusted during machining, improving toolpath efficiency and minimizing tool changes for complex cuts.
+Various work-holding devices, such as vises, clamps, and custom fixtures, can secure workpieces at precise angles, allowing vertical cutters to produce accurate angled faces.

 How Much Does Angle Milling Cost?